mcollina/async_bench/README.md

-mcbench
+Async Bench
 =======

-A benchmark framework designed for node.js
+The benchmark framework designed for node.js callbacks.